At the Start of the Year

 Appealing the Teacher's Judgement

 • Every student has the right to appeal any assessment related decision.
-These decisions may be made by a teacher and relate to authenticity, missed assessments, extension of due date, reassessment and resubmission or misconduct.
+These decisions may be made by a teacher and relate to marking, authenticity, missed assessments, extension of due date, reassessment and resubmission or misconduct.

 • A student must alone complete the work that they submit for assessment for internally assessed standards.
 Any information and materials that are the work of others should be acknowledged in a bibliography or resource list.